|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Our long drive today takes us along the banks of the black Drini river, through Struga, Debar and Gostivar.
 We make several stops along the way including the Monastery of Jovan Bigorski and Tetova.
 We also visit the Arabati Baba Tekke, and the Motley Mosque (Sarena Xhamija), before we cross into Kosovo through breathtaking mountain scenery of the Sar Planina mountains.

 Today is a very busy day as we explore the finest sites of Kosovo, including a stop at the battlefield where a major battle took place between Christian and Ottoman armies in 1389.
-We also visit the limestone Gadima Cave, ornamented with glorious stalactites and stalagmites.
-Later we visit the Tomb of Sultan Murad II, the Museum, the Bazaar Mosque, the Clock Tower, the Mosque of Sultan Fatih of Pristhina, and the capital of Kosovo.
+We visit the Tomb of Sultan Murad II, the Museum, the Bazaar Mosque, the Clock Tower, the Mosque of Sultan Fatih of Pristhina, and the capital of Kosovo.

 Day 11: To Albania